github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

       prefix-development: "pip dev"
       include: "scope"
 ```
-An example commit message based on your recent commit preferences would be `<prefix> (dev-deps): bump requests from 1.0.8 to 1.1.3`.
+Example:
+Using these preferences, bumping the `requests` library in the `pip` Development dependency group generates a commit message of:

+   pip dev: bump requests from 1.0.0 to 1.0.1

 ### `ignore`